decentralized-identity/presentation-exchange/spec/spec.md

 ## Presentation Definition

-Presentation Definitions are objects that articulate what proofs a Verifier requires.
-These help the Verifier to decide how or whether to interact with a Holder.
+Presentation Definitions are objects that articulate what proofs a [[ref:Verifier]] requires.
+These help the [[ref:Verifier]] to decide how or whether to interact with a Holder.
 Presentation Definitions are composed of inputs, which describe the forms and details of the proofs they require, and optional sets of selection rules, to allow Holders flexibility in cases where many different types of